maw501/maw501.github.io/project_edx_ML/_posts/2018-10-13-columbiaX-ML-week3.md

 We fit a model to the original data $(\mathbf{y}, X)$ to get the posterior, $p(\mathbf{w} \mid \mathbf{y}, X)$.
 We then proceed as follows:
 <br>
 <br>
-1. Calculate the posterior predictive distribution, $p(y_0 \mid \mathbf{x}_0, \mathbf{w})$, for every $\mathbf{x}_0$ we are considering measuring
+1. Calculate the posterior predictive distribution, $p(y_0 \mid \mathbf{x}_0, \mathbf{w})$, for every $\mathbf{x}_0$ we are considering measuring.
 <br>
-2. Choose the $\mathbf{x}_0$ for which $\sigma_0^2$ is largest and measure $y_0$
+2. Choose the $\mathbf{x}_0$ for which $\sigma_0^2$ is largest and measure $y_0.$
 <br>
-3. Update the posterior with the new data-point using the sequential posterior parameter update equations
+3. Update the posterior with the new data-point using the sequential posterior parameter update equations.
 <br>
-4. Return to step 1 using the updated posterior
+4. Return to step 1 using the updated posterior.
 <br>
 <br>
 Recall the posterior predictive equations from <a class="reference external" href="{{page.url}}#pred_eqtns">above</a>.
 </blockquote>

 Intuitively the above algorithm is choosing the point, $\mathbf{x}_0$, where we are most uncertain about the predicted value.
-This is a natural thing to want to do, if we already have data corresponding to a certain region of the input space we are interested in it perhaps doesn't make sense to keep querying the same region.
+This is a natural thing to want to do, if we already have data corresponding to a certain region of the input space we are interested in it maybe doesn't make sense to keep querying the same region.

 As an interesting note, it can be shown that the above strategy is minimizing the [entropy](https://en.wikipedia.org/wiki/Entropy_(information_theory)) of the posterior distribution in a greedy fashion.